replicatedhq/replicated-docs/docs/enterprise/snapshots-config-workflow.md

 You must configure backup storage before you can create backups.

 :::note
-If your Kubernetes installer cluster includes the Velero add-on, you only have to configure the storage destination in the admin console and potentially configure the Velero installation.
-For more information, see step 3 and step 4 below.
+If your Kubernetes installer cluster was configures to install Velero for you, then you only have to configure the storage destination in the admin console and potentially configure the Velero.
+For more information, see [Updating Settings in the Admin Console](snapshots-updating-with-admin-console) and [Configure Namespace Access and Memory Limit](snapshots-velero-installing-config).
 :::

 Complete the following procedures to configure the snapshots feature: